-Mold is commonly found growing on wooden surfaces as wood is a water absorber and gets moist easily, and mold usually breeds moisture. it is necessary to clean mold off wood as soon as possible, although it does not damage the wood but have allergic effects on humans as it produces numerous spores in the air that have adverse health effects, even causing respiratory or breathing problems for humans and ruins the look of the furniture or any wooden surface
+Mold is commonly found growing on wooden surfaces as wood is a water absorber and gets moist easily, and mold usually breeds moisture. it is necessary to remove mold off wood as soon as possible, although it does not damage the wood have allergic effects on humans as it produces numerous spores in the air that have adverse health effects, even causing respiratory or breathing problems for humans and ruins the look of the furniture or any wooden surface.

 How to Get Rid of Mold on Wood:

 Following are four steps to be followed during mold mildew removal:

 - Cover the surrounding with a protective sheet.

 - Chose a solution.

 - Spray the solution over the affected area.